dechnology/health-statistic/descriptions/user_notifications.get.md

-Get all notifications of an user.
+Get all history notifications of an user.